formalco/terraform-provider-formal/examples/deployments/aws/connector/README.md

 ### 4. Access Your Connector

 After deployment:
-1. The Connector will be available at the Network Load Balancer DNS name (shown in outputs)
+1. The Connector will be available at the provided hostname
 2. Configure your applications to connect through the Connector
 3. Monitor logs in CloudWatch under the `/ecs/{name}` log group